MishaSavchenko/knowledge_base/Hardware/MIPI.md

 			1. support for RAW-24 color depth
 		4. Most common
 	3. CSI-3
-		1. high speed, bidirectional protocal for image and video transmission
+		1. high speed, bidirectional protocol for image and video transmission
 * MIPI interface connects image sensor with embedded board to control and process image data
 * Better resolution and frame rate than the older parallel interface camera modules (Digital Video Port)
 * MIPI vs USB
 	* USB -> at most 5 gigabits per sec, more likely 3.6 gigabits per sec
 	* MIPI -> at most 6 gigabits per sec, more likely 5 gigabits per sec
-		* makes the proess more efficient and faster than USB
+		* makes the process more efficient and faster than USB
-*